sobolevn/git-secret/CONTRIBUTING.md

 ### Development Process

-1. Firstly, you should setup git-secret's development git hooks with `make install-hooks` This will copy the hooks from utils/hooks into .git/hooks/pre-commit and .git/hooks/post-commit

-2. Make changes to the git secret files that need to be changed
+1. Make changes to the git secret files that need to be changed

-3. When making changes to any files inside `src/`, for changes to take effect you will need to rebuild the `git-secret` script with `make clean && make build`
+2. When making changes to any files inside `src/`, for changes to take effect you will need to rebuild the `git-secret` script with `make clean && make build`

-4. Run `shellcheck` against all your changes with `make lint`.
+3. Run `shellcheck` against all your changes with `make lint`.
    You should also check your changes for spelling errors using 'aspell -c filename'.

-5. Add an entry to CHANGELOG.md, referring to the related issue # if appropriate
+4. Add an entry to CHANGELOG.md, referring to the related issue # if appropriate

-6. Change the `man` source file(s) (we write them in markdown) in `man/man1` and `man/man7` to document your changes if appropriate
+5. Change the `man` source file(s) (we write them in markdown) in `man/man1` and `man/man7` to document your changes if appropriate

-7. Now, add all your files to the commit with `git add --all` and commit changes with `git commit`.
+6. Now, add all your files to the commit with `git add --all` and commit changes with `git commit`.
    Write a good commit message which explains your work

-8. When running `git commit` the tests will run automatically, your commit will be canceled if they fail.
+7. When running `git commit` the tests will run automatically, your commit will be canceled if they fail.
    You can run the tests manually with `make clean build test`.
-   If you want to make a commit and not run the pre- and post-commit hooks, use 'git commit -n'

-9. Push to your repository, and make a pull-request against `master` branch.
+8. Push to your repository, and make a pull-request against `master` branch.
 It's ideal to have one commit per pull-request, but don't worry, it's easy to `squash` PRs into a small number of commits when they're merged.

 ### Branches